How to Set Up SharePoint Alerts

-How to go beyond limits of default SharePoint alerts
+How to go beyond the limits of default SharePoint alerts

-As you can see, SharePoint alerts can be added fast and simple.
+As you can see, SharePoint alerts can be added fast and simply.
 But the simplicity concerns also the ability to create really useful SharePoint alerts with fine customization.

 The limitations of the default SharePoint alerts system don’t allow users to send out alerts on certain dates or create reminders about upcoming dates/events and for pending/overdue items.
 The conditions system is restricted too.
 You can’t send SharePoint alerts to follow specific changes in a particular field value.